sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 [^1]: There are a bunch of similar works out there trying to achieve this, however, by the nature of machine learning algorithms, all of them fail to provide an exact solution.

-This idea is interesting enough, so I decided to implement it and turn it into a small project on a specific, well-known TCS problem: the traveling salesman problem, also known as *TSP*.
+This idea is interesting enough, so I decided to implement it and turn it into a small project.
+I focused on a specific, well-known TCS problem: the [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), also known as *TSP*.
 An incomplete [report](https://arxiv.org/abs/2210.05906) and the [code](https://github.com/sleepymalc/Travel-the-Same-Path) for this project are available.

 ### Preliminary

-The traveling salesman problem (TSP) can be described as follows: given a list of cities and the distances between each pair of cities, find the shortest route possible that visits each city *exactly once* then returns to the origin city.
-Specifically, given an **undirected weighted graph** $\mathcal{G} = (\mathcal{E}, \mathcal{V})$, with an ordered pair of nodes set $\mathcal{E}$ and an edge set $\mathcal{V}\subseteq \mathcal{E}\times\mathcal{E}$ where $\mathcal{G}$ is equipped with **spatial structure**.
-This means that each edge between nodes will have different weights and each node will have its coordinates, we want to find a simple cycle that visits every node exactly once while having the smallest cost.

-We will utilize GCNN (Graph Convolutional Neural Network), a particular kind of GNN, together with imitation learning to solve TSP in an interesting and inspiring way.
+We will utilize GCNN (Graph Convolutional Neural Network), a particular kind of GNN, together with imitation learning to solve TSP.
 In particular, we focus on the generalization ability of models trained on small-sized problem instances.

-We direct reader who is interested in technical details to the [paper](https://arxiv.org/abs/2210.05906) for the preliminary and technical part of this project.
-The following is just a very brief summary.

 #### Integer Linear Programming Formulation of TSP

-We first formulate TSP in terms of **Integer Linear Programming**.
-Given an undirected weighted group $\mathcal{G} = (\mathcal{E}, \mathcal{V})$, we label the nodes with numbers $1, \ldots, n$ and define
+We first formulate TSP in terms of integer linear programming.[^2] Given an undirected weighted group $\mathcal{G} = (\mathcal{E}, \mathcal{V})$, we label the nodes with numbers $1, \ldots, n$ and define
 $$
 	x_{ij}\coloneqq \begin{dcases}